Buried bumper syndrome: Cause

 Buried bumper syndrome occurs when this internal bumper erodes into the wall of the stomach, sometimes becoming entirely buried within the wall of the stomach.
 Buried bumper syndrome tends to be a late complication of gastrostomy tube placement, but can rarely occur as early as 1 to 3 weeks after tube placement.
 Most cases occur more than 1 year after initial placement of the PEG tube.

 Excessive tightening of the external bumper is the primary risk factor for buried bumper syndrome.
 Maintaining the external bumper in a loose position may help prevent buried bumper syndrome.
 Additional risk factors include obesity, medications, poor wound healing, malnutrition, etc. Feeding tubes with soft balloon internal bumpers are less likely to cause buried bumper syndrome, compared with more firm or stiff polyurethane internal bumpers.

 Diagnosis

 Buried bumper syndrome may be suspected based on features consistent with this disorder.
 The diagnosis is confirmed either endoscopically (via upper endoscopy) or with computed tomography.
 Upper endoscopy may reveal overgrowth of stomach tissue over the internal bumper (incomplete buried bumper syndrome).
 If the bumper has eroded deep into the gastric mucosa, it may not be visualized during endoscopic evaluation (complete buried bumper syndrome).

 Prevention

-Prevention consists of maintaining a space of 1 - 2 cm between the external bumper of the gastrostomy tube and the abdominal wall, which avoids excess pressure of the internal bumper onto the stomach wall.
+Prevention consists of maintaining a space of 1–2 cm between the external bumper of the gastrostomy tube and the abdominal wall, which avoids excess pressure of the internal bumper onto the stomach wall.
 Mobilizing and rotating the tube may prevent mucosal overgrowth and aid in avoiding buried bumper syndrome.
-Severe cases may lead to death.